-Do I need to read this syllabus?
+Do I really need to read this syllabus?

 Yes, you do.
-Besides the obvious details that you really need to know-like where we're meeting and how long the reading responses are-it contains some information about the course that might dissuade some of you from taking it.
+Besides the obvious details that you need to know-like where we're meeting and what you should be reading-it contains some information about the course that might dissuade some of you from taking it.
 Better to find out now!